Radon Implicit Field Transform (RIFT): Learning Scenes from Radar Signals: Experiments, Results and Discussion

 \subsubsection{Complicated Scene Reconstruction}

 For more complex scenes, we constructed two scenarios: ``mini parking lot" and ``mini highway."
-In the ``mini parking lot" scene, we placed ten ``street lights," each 2.2 meters high, distributed evenly along a line 1.8 meters from the y-axis of the scene.
-There are also two ``cars" of different sizes positioned on opposite sides of the road, with dimensions of 0.8 meters × 0.6 meters × 0.6 meters and 1.0 meters × 0.4 meters × 0.4 meters, respectively.
+In the ``mini parking lot" scene, we placed ten ``street lights," each 2.2m high, distributed evenly along a line 1.8 m from the y-axis of the scene.
+There are also two ``cars" of different sizes positioned on opposite sides of the road, with dimensions of 0.8m × 0.6m × 0.6m and 1.0m × 0.4m × 0.4m, respectively.
 We defer the figure and details of the ``mini highway" scene to the additional results in Appendix \ref{addresults}.

 For complex scenes, we used 1,000 viewpoints for the RIFT workflow instances—denoted as RIFT(N)-1000 and RIFT(S)-1000 for the two configurations, respectively—and 2,500 viewpoints for the least squares baseline model, denoted as LS-2500.
 Using only 40\% of the training data, our RIFT-1000 models achieved up to a threefold improvement in m-SSIM score, a 53.79\% higher m-COS, and a 567.20\% higher t-IoU, although the lead in p-RMSE is smaller.
 The instances in Sections \ref{simplescenerecon} and \ref{compscenerecon} where the RIFT model does not perform as well in unseen viewpoint interpolation are likely due to the number of viewpoint samples used.